What Are the Legal Requirements for Workday Breaks in Pennsylvania?

 The most common pitfall for employers is allowing some work to be performed during a meal break, which renders the break compensable.
 To avoid this, the employer may prohibit any kind of work during a meal break or may require employees to leave their workstations during the allotted meal breaks.

-What Are The Rest Breaks Laws In Pennsylvania?
+What Are the Rest Breaks Laws in Pennsylvania?

 Pennsylvania employers are not legally required to offer employees rest breaks except in two circumstances.
 Seasonal farmworkers and minors aged 14 through 17 must be given a 30-minute break after five hours of continuous working.